uniba-dsg/betsy/README.md

 Requirements (see above) have to be fulfilled to execute `betsy` on the command line.

-See `Config.groovy` for more detailed configuration options.
+See `config.properties` for more detailed configuration options.

 ```
 usage: betsy [options] <engines> <processes>